solvaholic/eppi/docs/README.md

 ## Getting started

-Many web sites provide answers and documentation about using Raspberry Pi. <raspberrypi.org> and <adafruit.com> are two I visit often.
+Many web sites provide answers and documentation about using Raspberry Pi. <https://raspberrypi.org> and <https://adafruit.com> are two I visit often.

-If you can get Waveshare's [samples](https://github.com/waveshare/e-Paper) running then any introductory computer programming course that uses Python should equip you to to begin adapting them.
+If you can get Waveshare's [samples](https://github.com/waveshare/e-Paper) running then any introductory computer programming course using Python should equip you to to begin modifying them.

 Here are the steps I took, to get a Waveshare [2.13inch e-Paper HAT](https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT) V2 working with a Raspberry Pi 4B: